-College admissions is a complicated process and it has been reported that 26% of college applicants today use a private college admissions consultant.
-This is primarily because of a rapidly growing applicant pool – students can now apply online through the Common App and thousands of international applicants are applying for admission to US colleges.
-But aside from systematic change in the admissions process, which we have pushed for in the form of changing the matching process itself, what can students and parents do to prepare their child for their future?
+College admissions is a complicated process.
+We would know!
+It has been reported that 26% of college applicants today use a private college admissions consultant.
+This is primarily because of a rapidly growing applicant pool; students can now apply online through the Common App, and thousands of international applicants are applying for admission to US colleges.
+But aside from systematic change in the admissions process, what can we do to prepare students for their future?
 Most of all, how how can a parent know if their student might need a counselor for college admissions?

 Option 1: Getting Outside Help

 Some people that getting outside help is the most practical way of preparing students for an increasingly competitive world.
-College admissions is one part of the education story in America, but it is representative of a job market and a world that is becoming increasingly competitive.
+College admissions is one part of the education story in America.
+Therefore, it is representative of a job market and a world that is becoming increasingly competitive.
 The nature of work itself is changing with globalization and technology.

 According to the report from the Government Accountability Office found, about 22 percent of Americans who earn between $12.01 and $16 per hour now hold college degrees, compared with 16 percent in 1995.
 The divide between low-skilled and high-skilled workers seems to be increasing as some young people continue to adapt to new realities.
 Education is one way to jump this gap.

-Getting an outside tutor or college counselor to guide your child in learning new skills, demonstrating that excellence through exams, and finding their true interest is the first and most practical route.
-Students tend to listen to a third-party more than parents and sometimes counselors have unique insights or trends they have noticed across students which can be helpful.
+Getting an outside tutor or college counselor to guide your child?
+This choice can help in learning new skills; demonstrating that excellence through exams; and finding their true interest is the first and most practical route.
+Students tend to listen to a third-party more than parents.
+Not to mention, sometimes counselors have unique insights or trends they have noticed across students which can be helpful.
 When vetting external help, make sure the philosophy and value system aligns with yours.

 Option 2: Focusing on Skills

-This leads us to the second option for parents: do not focus on admissions as much as actual skill that students gain.
-Often, this is correlated with their external environment, their peers, and the resources around them, which makes going to university important.
-In high school, we urge our students to actually explore what interests them – any seed of an idea – and see how their interest evolves over time.
-Parents can do this too or at least put students in an environment where experimentation is encouraged.
+This leads us to the second option for parents.
+This recommends not focusing on admissions, as much as actual skill that students gain.
+Often, skills correlate with their external environment, peers, and the resources around them, which makes going to university important.
+In high school, we urge our students to actually explore what interests them!
+Any seed of an idea can present how their interest evolves over time.
+Parents can do this too; or at least put students in an environment where experimentation is encouraged.

 This skill, which we call “skill discovery” is almost more important than the skills students or recent graduates have today.
 As the world changes, the requirements in the workforce will change beyond our imagination in the next 20-50 years.
 The only option is to develop a toolkit to adapt your skills – whether that is computer science, arts, or the pure sciences.